felixlopz/hubrise-test-task/content/apps/smood/en/connect-hubrise.md

 1. Log in to your [Smood back office](https://manager.smood.ch/).
 1. Select the restaurant that you want to connect from the dropdown menu in the left sidebar.
 1. Click the **Settings** tab, then in the **Integrations** section, click **Connect to HubRise**.
-1. In the dialog that appears, [configure the connection parameters](#configure-your-parameters).
+1. In the dialog that appears, [configure the connection parameters](/apps/smood/configuration#configure-your-parameters).
+If you are not sure about the parameters to use, leave the default values and go to the next step.
+You can always come back to this page later.
 1. To confirm, click **Save**.
 You are then redirected to the HubRise back office.
-1. Select the HubRise location and catalog that you want to connect, then click **Next**.
+1. Select the HubRise location and the catalog you want to connect, then click **Next**.

-## 3. Configure Your Parameters

-Before you establish your connection with HubRise, you need to configure a few parameters on the **POS Order References Settings** page to send orders correctly to your EPOS.
-For more information, see [Configuration](/apps/smood/configuration).

-If you are not sure about the parameters to use, leave the default values and go to the next step.
-You can always come back later to change the parameters.
+1. You are redirected to the Smood back office.
+The connection is now established.

-## 4. Map Ref Codes
+## 3. Map Ref Codes

 Each product or option in Smood needs to have a corresponding ref code.
 This ensures that your EPOS can identify every item correctly.